 Some important lessons from this revival, and thus the reason we chose to name this resource after the town in which it occurred are these:

 - The results were not the product of any human ability or manipulation but the sovereign work of the Holy Spirit.

 - It began with the ministry of William M’Culloch, a man with no special or superior gifts of communication or organization, but who was simply doing his work faithfully and in earnest.

 - There was no attempt at contextualization, sensationalism, entertainment, showmanship, church-growth strategies, or pandering to felt-needs.
 This work was of an opposite nature.
 It would today defy all the conventional wisdom of church-growth guru’s, contemporary preaching, and blogging experts.

-The revival at Cambuslang forces us to admit that the work of God is in no way explainable on the basis of human methods and causes.
-And this is precisely the philosophy behind this blog.
-Away with market studies, the psychology of blog writing, and the tricks and gimmicks to grab and hold attention and to generate readership.
+The revival at Cambuslang forces us to admit that the work of God is in no way explainable on the basis of human methods and causes, and this is precisely the philosophy behind the format of this resource.
+Away with market studies, the psychology of blog writing which insists that people will not read anything over 1,500 words, and the psychological tricks and gimmicks designed to grab and hold attention and to generate readership.
 We trust in the sovereign providence of God to direct these writings where and to whom He, in His sovereign wisdom, intends to use them for His glory.
 We proclaim His truth and leave the rest to Him.